THE MONTESSORI METHOD

 The basic idea of the Montessori philosophy of education is that each child carries unseen, within him or herself, the person he or she actually is to become, and has an innate power to accomplish that task.
 In order to develop the physical, intellectual, and spiritual powers required for this task to the fullest, there must be freedom—freedom to interact with a prepared environment.

-Consistent with these ideas, the goals at our schools can be defined in terms of
+Consistent with these ideas, the goals at our schools can be defined in terms of "content goals" and "process goals".

 Content goals concentrate on examining the information available to us about our world and how we live in it.
 The goals include the three basic symbol systems (mathematics, language, and the arts) which are used to systematize that information.
 Other forms made available for the child’s exploration include science, geography, and the refinement of the senses.